solonas13/aw/README.md

 AW: Avoided Words
 ===

-Description: AW is an implementation of a linear-time and linear-space algorithm to compute all avoided words in a given DNA or proteins sequence.
+<b>Description</b>: AW is an implementation of a linear-time and linear-space algorithm to compute all avoided words in a given DNA or proteins sequence.
 The definitions used for expectation and variance are described in

 ```
 Brendel, V., Beckmann, J.S., Trifonov, E.N.: Linguistics of nucleotide sequences: morphology and comparison of vocabularies.
 Journal of Biomolecular Structure and Dynamics 4(1), 11–21 (1986).
 ```

-To compile AW, please follow the instructions given in file INSTALL.
+<b>Installation</b>: To compile AW, please follow the instructions given in file INSTALL.

 ```
  Usage: aw <options>